chrplr/AIP2015/11_text_and_file_manipulations/text_manipulation.md

 # Reading a text file

-* With Atom, create a text file containing two lines of arbitrary content (using only ascii characters), and save it under the filename `test.txt`
+* With Atom, create a text file containing two lines of arbitrary content (using only ascii characters), and save it under the filename `text.txt`
-* Execute the following script (in the directory where `test.txt` is located)
+* Execute the following script (in the directory where `text.txt` is located)

 ```python
     f = file("text.txt")